Antifungal Medications

 There are 2 formulations of amphotericin B:

-• Deoxycholate (standard)
+• Deoxycholate (conventional)

 • Lipid-based

-Lipid formulations are preferred over conventional amphotericin B because they cause fewer infusion-related symptoms and less nephrotoxicity.
+Lipid formulations are generally preferred over conventional amphotericin B because they cause fewer infusion-related symptoms and less nephrotoxicity.

 Adverse effects

-The main adverse effects of amphotericin B are
+The main adverse effects of amphotericin B are:

 • Nephrotoxicity (most common)